 - What do artists Johannes Vermeer, Jean-Michel Basquiat, and Frida Kahlo all have in common?
 They are all featured in this summer's artist film program at SAAM.

 - E. Carmen Ramos, curator of Latino Art at SAAM, was recently in Mexico to research her upcoming exhibition on the acclaimed 20th-century Mexican artist Rufino Tamayo’s lengthy residence and production in New York City.
 This is the sixth and final post Carmen scribed from the road.
-The exhibition Tamayo: The New York Years will open at SAAM in October 2017.
+The exhibition Tamayo: The New York Years will open at SAAM November 3, 2017.
 Read all of Carmen's notes from her research trip.

 - It's Throwback Thursday!
 And we at Eye Level have decided it's a great opportunity to bring back some of our interesting posts from the past.
 With the presidential election in full swing, we thought you might be interested in seeing some of the decorative arts our next President might encounter in the White House.